KieranPereira/EnglishPremierLeaguePredictor/README.md

 [2] Premier League Team Statistics | WhoScored.com [Internet].
 Whoscored.com.
 2023 [cited 2023 Jan 3].
 Available from: https://www.whoscored.com/Regions/252/Tournaments/2/Seasons/1849/Stages/3115/TeamStatistics/England-Premier-League-2009-2010

 [3] Simulating a Football Season [Internet].
 IB Maths Resources from Intermathematics.
 IB Maths Resources from Intermathematics; 2019 [cited 2023 Jan 3].
 Available from: https://ibmathsresources.com/simulating-a-football-season/

+The Project was created as part of a group coursework for a machine learning and neural computation module